4 min read

 Summary

-ADAS’s rapid evolution is similar to the introduction of smartphones — they have positively affected our lives.
-However, there is one major difference: the impact on the safety and well-being of the user.
-ADAS systems are marvelous combinations of electronics and hardware that provide great support to drivers and will improve safety on the road, but only if implemented properly.
+ADAS’s rapid evolution is similar to the introduction of smartphones; they have positively affected our lives.
+However, there is one major difference: the impact on the user's safety and well-being.
+ADAS systems are marvelous combinations of electronics and hardware that provide significant support to drivers and can improve road safety, but only if implemented properly.

 LHP’s eBook provides excellent guidance on how to make your ADAS project a safety success